cea-hpc/modules/README.md

 See [`MIGRATING`][3] to get an overlook of the new functionalities introduced by each released versions. [`NEWS`][4] provides the full list of changes added in each version.
-Look at `ChangeLog` for the technical development details.
+The [`Changes`][5] document gives an in-depth view of the modified behaviors and new features between major versions.
+You may also look at the `ChangeLog` for the technical development details.

 The `doc` directory contains both the paper and man pages describing the user's and the module writer's usage.
 To generate the documentation files,